keras-team/keras-hub/.gemini/styleguide.md

 #### 5.1 Architecture Consistency
 - Does this file align with the overall model architecture?
-- Do the layer dimensions, head counts, and vocabulary sizes match the backbone config?
 - Are the layer names consistent with how they are accessed from other files (e.g., `backbone.get_layer("transformer_layer_0")`)?

 #### 5.2 Cross-File Contract Validation